 3. Monitor your physical condition and that of your coworkers.
 Remember that a very low body temperature affects the brain, making it difficult to think clearly or move well.

-Property damage can also occur due to frigid temps.
+Property damage can also occur due to frigid temperatures.
 Be on the lookout for broken pipes after periods of extended cold weather.

 How our customers are using AlertMedia to address temperature hazards: